mrange/PushStream6/BLOG.md

   mov     rax,qword ptr [rcx]
   mov     rax,qword ptr [rax+40h]
   mov     rax,qword ptr [rax+20h]
-  ; Use fast tail-call as no stack frame was necessary jmp     rax
+  ; Use fast tail call as no stack frame was necessary jmp     rax
 .bail_out:
   ; No it was odd